 The tradition of political posters is a rich one and whether plastered on brick walls, carried in marches, or distributed to storefronts, posters have informed process, incited change, motivated progress, and made visible the voice of the people.
 This exhibition invited artists across our community to respond to the current calls for racial justice and recognize the historic importance of the sit-in demonstrations and violent backlash that was Ax Handle Saturday, the 60th anniversary of which will be commemorated in late August.
 We will continue to add submissions to this visual record during the summer and fall, so check back often.
 If you would like to submit a poster, you can find out more about that process HERE.

 Magic, Mirth, and Mortality:

 Joy.
 Fear.
 Guilt.
 Generational connection.
 Grief.
 Deep love.
 These are only a few of the complex emotions experienced by all mothers.
-‘Magic, Mirth, and Mortality: Musings on Black Motherhood’ is an exhibition inspired by the lived experiences of writer, curator, community builder, wife, and mother Shawana Brooks.
-Centered in the exhibition are her ‘motherhood musings’ written and shared during her pregnancy, the premature birth of her son, and an extended stay in the Neonatal Intensive Care Unit.
-Brooks’ words will be shown alongside visual art by Tatiana Kitchen, Marsha Hatcher, and Cheryl McCain.
-Their paintings, drawings, and prints express the courage, delight, vulnerability, and fierce determination that mark their experiences as mothers and views of the universality of this role.
+‘Magic, Mirth, and Mortality: Musings on Black Motherhood’ is an exhibition inspired by the lived experiences of writer Shawana Brooks and the ‘motherhood musings’ written and shared during her pregnancy and an extended stay in the Neonatal Intensive Care Unit.
+Her words are shown alongside visual art by Tatiana Kitchen, Marsha Hatcher, and Cheryl McCain.